ZigaoWang/daztab-old/README.md

 ## Installation

-You can download and install Daztab from the Chrome Web Store or Firefox Add-ons Store *(Unrealease feature)*.
+You can download and install Daztab from the [Chrome Web Store](https://chrome.google.com/webstore/detail/daztab/hbmlahbmfllldaoljckllpmlcdoihhdn) or [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/daztab/).

 ## How to Use